Things You'll Need

 Make scrapbooks for each decade that the church has been in existence.
 If the church is very old, it might be easier to do this for every 20 or 25 years.
 Use old pictures, church fliers and other things to touch on accomplishments of the church during those years.
 Place the scrapbooks on a table so that people can look through them.

 Ask a current deacon, Sunday school teacher or someone else who is active in the church to speak during the program.
-This person can tell the people who are not familiar with the church anymore all of the things that members are doing now.
+This person can tell the people who are not familiar with the church anymore all of the things that the current members are doing now.
 That way, you will have touched on the church's past and present.